peterjohnlawrence/IntelligentGraph/README.md

 - Each class is another spreadsheet.
 - Consider each instance of that class or 'entity', aka subject of a triple, as the identity of the row.
 - Each property of the entity then becomes another column.
-- Aggregations are then properties associated with the class of the individual entities
+- Aggregations are the properties associated with the class of the individual entities

 ## Integration with IoT and IIoT